 Frequently Asked Questions

-How do you adjust the volume for a specific app on Windows 11?
+How do I adjust the volume of a specific app on Windows 11?

 Why is an app not showing up in the Volume Mixer?

 An app only appears in the Volume Mixer when it is actively playing audio.
-Start playing sound in that app first, then check the Volume Mixer again and it will appear with its own slider.
+Simply having an app open is not enough — start playing sound in that app first, then reopen the mixer and it will show up with its own slider.
+If the app is producing sound but still does not appear, an outdated or generic audio driver may be preventing Windows from detecting the audio stream.
+Checking Device Manager and updating the sound driver often resolves this.

 Can different apps use different audio output devices on Windows 11?